dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The meaning of life is to find your gift.
-The purpose of life is to give it away.
+  To be positive is to be mistaken at the top of one's voice.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)